cvcsumb/CST336-FinalProject/README.md

 # CST 336 Final Project - Spin Scooters at CSUMB

-As the final project for CST 336, we created a sample website for [Spin Scooters](https://www.spin.app/) where users are able to create an account, login, edit their account, search locations using 3 different fields, and book a fake trip.
+As our final project for CST 336 - Internet Programming, we created a fake website for [Spin Scooters](https://www.spin.app/) where users are able to create an account, login, edit their account, search locations using 3 different fields, and book a fake trip.
 Admins are able to edit the database where all the site info is located, to remove accounts, edit locations, and edit trip prices.

 [Spin Scooters at CSUMB](https://cst336-final-spin-scooters.herokuapp.com/)